Almodather19/SCATS/README.md

 </figure>

-Data is recorded on 15 min intervals that is why each approach in the data is repeated four times, as four rows will fourm 1 hour of the day.
+Data is recorded on 15 min intervals that is why each approach in the data is repeated four times, as four rows will form 1 hour of the day.
 Also, data is recorded for 24 hours starting form 0 to 23.

 # Usage